alfonsomiguelcruz/pgc_btip_topone/README.md

 ### Goal 02: Does recombination change the topology of genomic samples?
 The script `goal_two_plots.py` uses the GISAID sequence data to produce the data required for the plots and for the statistical analysis.

-The user can also provide their own input data, whether it is viral sequences or Hamming distance matrices.
-However, they must be stored in a folder inside the `inputs` directory.
+The user can also provide their own input data, whether it is viral sequences or Hamming distance matrices, but must be stored in a folder inside the `inputs` directory, as shown below.

 ```
 pgc_btip_topone